Portsoken: Politics

-Portsoken is one of 25 wards in the City of London, each electing an alderman to the Court of Aldermen, and commoners (the City equivalent of a councillor) to the Court of Common Council of the City of London Corporation.
-Only electors who are Freemen of the City are eligible to stand for election.
+Portsoken is one of 25 wards in the City of London, each electing an alderman to the Court of Aldermen, and commoners (the city equivalent of a councillor) to the Court of Common Council of the City of London Corporation.
+Only electors who are Freemen of the city are eligible to stand for election.

 Keith Joseph, Secretary of State for Industry 1979–1981 and Secretary of State for Education and Science 1981–1986, took the area as his territorial designation on elevation to the Lords in 1987.
 Similarly, Peter Levene (Lord Mayor 1998–1999) in 1997.
 Joseph's father was Lord Mayor in 1942–1943.

 In 2014 William Campbell-Taylor made history when he became the first ever party politician to win a seat on the City of London's Common Council, standing as a Labour candidate in a by-election in the ward of Portsoken.
 William Campbell-Taylor stood down as a Common Councilman in March 2017 at the end of his time in office.

 In the 2017 City-wide Common Council elections, the Labour Party won two seats in Portsoken ward with local residents Jason Pritchard and Munsur Ali topping the polls and Independent incumbents John Fletcher and Henry Jones elected in third and fourth place respectively.
 The Labour Party won a record total of five seats on the Common Council in March 2017, winning two seats in Portsoken, two seats in Cripplegate ward and one seat in Aldersgate ward.

 In December 2017, William Campbell-Taylor stood as the first ever party political candidate to contest a City of London Aldermanic election, standing for Labour in Portsoken ward, but was defeated by Independent candidate Prem Goyal.
 Prem Goyal is the founder of the UK political party, All People's Party, although to date Goyal has chosen to stand as an Independent in elections in the City of London.

-City of London Corporation election, 2022

-On 23 March 2022, the quadrennial Citywide Common Council Elections were held across the City of London.
-The election that took place in Portsoken Ward recorded the highest turnout in the entire 2022 Common Council Elections with 57.6% of the electorate casting their vote.
-The average turnout across the rest of the City of London was much lower at 36.5%.
-Two incumbent councillors, Munsur Ali and Jason Paul Pritchard, who were elected as Labour candidates in 2017, stood jointly and were both re-elected.
-John Fletcher and Henry Jones stood jointly and were both re-elected.
-Changes in voteshare are by party for the Labour candidates and by candidate for independent candidates who previously stood as independents.